Updated on: September 2, 2025

 Step 2.
 Create Your Account

 After checking out, most password managers will immediately prompt you to create an account.
 This includes creating a master password.
-Choose one that you will remember but no one could ever guess.

-Step 3.
+Step 4.
 Invite Your Family Members

 With 1Password, click Invite by email and enter the email address of the person you want to add.
 They will receive a link that will allow them to set up their own account.
 The invitee will need to create their own master password and save a unique recovery key.

-Step 4.
+Step 5.
 Confirm Their Entry Into the Family Plan

 Once your friend or family member has created their account, confirm that you want to add them to your family plan.
 With 1Password, you’ll see an option to confirm their admittance on the main dashboard.